ismayilzeynal/Backend_Project/Readme.md

   Simple Entities:
   - https://dbdesigner.page.link/NgReRQM6H9VRReEk8
 ```
-Also you can reach pdf and image format inside "Db design" folder.
+- Also you can reach pdf and image format inside "Db design" folder.
-Note: Prefer link, because it is always at updated version.
+- Note: Prefer link, because it is always at updated version.

 ## Tips
+Admin panel endpoint:
+``bash
-* Admin panel endpoint:  "/adminarea" or "/adminarea/dashboard"
+  "/adminarea" or "/adminarea/dashboard"
+``